konflux-ci/e2e-tests/docs/Guidelines.md

 * `/magefiles`: The code definition about installing and running the e2e tests
 * `/pipelines`: Tekton pipelines utilities for QE team like IC.
 * `/pkg`: All used and imported packages for e2e tests.
-  * `/pkg/clients`: Defintion of different clients connection providers like Slack, GitHub, Kubernetes Server.
+  * `/pkg/clients`: Definition of different clients connection providers (like Slack, GitHub, and Kubernetes Server) and all API interaction with different RHTAP controllers.
   * `/pkg/constants`: Global constants of the e2e tests.
   * `/pkg/framework`: In the framework folder are all controllers initialization, tests reports and the interaction with Report Portal.
   * `/pkg/logs`: Tests logging utilities.
   * `/pkg/sandbox`: Initialize Sandbox controller to make authenticated requests to a Kubernetes server.
-  * `/pkg/utils`: Util folders where all API interaction with different RHTAP controllers.
-Also some tests utils can be found in `/pkg/utils/util.go`.
+  * `/pkg/utils`: Util folders with all auxiliary functions used in the different RHTAP controllers.
+Futhermore, it also contains some tests utils that can be found in `/pkg/utils/util.go`.
 * `/scripts`: Scripts to perform operations which cannot be do it at magefiles level.
 * `/tests`: Folder where all RHTAP tests are defined and documented.